-11 SEO Tips & Tricks to Improve Indexation
+11 SEO Tips & Tricks To Improve Search Indexation

 3. Update Content Regularly

 Search engines will crawl your site more regularly if you produce new content on a regular basis.

 This is especially useful for publishers who need new stories published and indexed on a regular basis.

-Producing content on a regular basis signals to search engines that your site is constantly improving and publishing new content and therefore needs to be crawled more often to reach its intended audience.
+Producing content on a regular basis signal to search engines that your site is constantly improving and publishing new content, and therefore needs to be crawled more often to reach its intended audience.

-4. Submit a Sitemap to Each Search Engine
+4. Submit A Sitemap To Each Search Engine

-One of the best tips for indexation to this day remains submitting a sitemap to Google Search Console and Bing Webmaster Tools.
+One of the best tips for indexation to this day remains to submit a sitemap to Google Search Console and Bing Webmaster Tools.

 You can create an XML version using a sitemap generator or manually create one in Google Search Console by tagging the canonical version of each page that contains duplicate content.